foretpzs/AZEcvvc/README.md

 Recording lists for Azerbaijani language for UTAU
 - The primary reclist structure uses CVVC format for compability and ease of use
 - All phonetic content is written using X-SAMPA
+- vLabeler template is not correctly working right now.
 ## Available Reclists

 | Reclist Name | Recording Time | Number of Recordings | Description |